AvanaPY/PA1465-Project/README.md

 ### run_ai

-Runs the selected AI model and returns a list of predicitons and anomnaly check results.
+Runs the selected AI model and returns a list of predictions and status of anomaly (`1` or `0`) for each output dimension.

 ### create_window